How to Start Your Own LLC in Florida - Complete Guide

 Florida Division of Corporations Contact

-SunBiz.org – Florida Division of Corporations
+Florida Division of Corporations

-The Centre of Tallahassee, 2415 N. Monroe Street, Suite 810, Tallahassee, FL 32303
+Centre of Tallahassee, 2415 N. Monroe Street, Suite 810, Tallahassee, FL 32303.

 Phone: 850.245.6000

-5. Draft an Operating Agreement
+5. Prepare an Operating Agreement

 Typical Elements Include

-6. Get Your Employer Identification Number (EIN)
+6. Register Your Employer Identification Number (EIN)

-Responsible Party Requirement
+Party responsible Requirement

 Apply via the IRS website.

-7. Obtain Business Licenses and Permits
+7. Acquire Business licences and Permits

 Federal Level

-OSHA, health permits, industry-specific licenses.
+OSHA, health permits, industry-related licenses.

 State Level